Krushna-Nanda/University_exam/CE/01_unit .md

 ---
 # What are the main types of communication?
 Provide examples for verbal and non-verbal communication.

+### **Smart Opening Paragraph**
+"Communication can be broadly categorized into two main types: verbal and non-verbal.
+While verbal communication relies on words to convey a message, non-verbal communication uses body language, gestures, and facial expressions to communicate without words."

 Verbal communication is the use of words to share information with other people.
 It can be both spoken (using speech) and written (using writing).
-Nonverbal communication is the process of sending and receiving messages without using words, Non-verbal communication is when we communicate without using words , It involves gestures, facial expressions, body movements, or even the way we use our voice to send messages.

 ### **Main Types of Communication**